saada2006/saada2006.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About Me"
-layout: splash
+layout: single
+author_profile: true

 ---

-I am a student at Mission San Jose High School who wants to major in computer science.
-My main areas of interest are algorithms and GPU compute.
+I am a high school student from the Bay Area who wants to major in computer science.
+I typically work with GPU compute and computer graphics.